Azure/iotedgedev/README.md

 `iotedgedev build`  Builds and pushes modules specified in ACTIVE_MODULES Environment Variable to specified container registry.
 You can also pass a `--deploy` flag to build and deploy in one command: `iotedgedev build --deploy`

 **deploy**
-`iotedgedev deploy` Deploys modules to Edge device using deployment.json in the  /.config directory.
+`iotedgedev deploy` Deploys modules to Edge device using deployment.json in the config folder.

 **start**
 `iotedgedev start`  Setups up and Starts Edge Runtime.
 Calls iotedgectl setup and start.